RockyMarble/RomulanTankProject/readme.md

 ## Moving Forward
 ### Alexander Wilems
-* creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed Assets.
+* Creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed Assets.
-* update of current backgrounds and other assets for optimization and other such purposes.
+* Update of current backgrounds and other assets for optimization and other such purposes.
-* creation of animations in reaction to in game actions
+* Creation of animations in reaction to in game actions

 ### Nat Arney
 * Have levels end when only one tank remains on-screen